DandelionSprout/DandelionSprout/README.md

 * Avatar source: An OC for the original Lalaloopsy Nickelodeon cartoon I tried to draw.
 I'm far from being ArtStation or Pixiv levels of good.
 * Work environment: An allround multimedia quasi-workstation PC with Windows 11.
 MX Blue keyboard, sideheld Evoluent mouse, AOC AGON 1440p 160Hz IPS monitor in portrait mode, 5.1 surround with 3 pairs of USB speakers, 2 UPS batteries, a 10Gb Ethernet LAN setup, and 500/500 FttH broadband.

 I became noticeably endurance-damaged in January 2023 for reasons that still remain unclear, and have yet to come close to recovering.
-Starting in December 2023, Voltaren tablets are dragging me out of zombie mode, before it once more collapsed in April 2024.
+Starting in December 2023, Voltaren tablets are dragging me out of zombie mode, before the energy levels once more collapsed in April 2024.